yanghankyeul/yanghankyeul.github.io/_pages/research.md

 Accepted
 ======
 * Nuclear Latency: Janus-faced Consequences of U.S. Political Influence for Proteges' Nuclear Capability (accepted at _Foreign Policy Analysis_)
+* U.S. Allies’ Foreign Policy Alignment in an Era of Great Power Competition: An Analysis of Domestic Politics (with Daekwon Son and Kyung Suk Lee; accepted at _Contemporary Security Policy_)

 Working Papers
 ======